Mykrobe-tools/mykrobe-atlas-k8/README.md

 atlas-api-deployment-745f865577-5f57g   2/2     Running   0          3m5s
 ```

-Access the front-end at: https://api-uat.mykro.be
+Access the front-end at e.g. https://api-uat.mykro.be/health-check

 ### Client
 In directory `/static-embassy/atlas-client`, create a new config file with your setting by copying the sample file for your target environment.

 For example:

-for Development: copy config-dev.sample.sh
+* Development: copy config-dev.sample.sh

-for UAT: copy config-uat.sample.sh
+* UAT: copy config-uat.sample.sh

-for Production: copy config-prod.sample.sh
+* Production: copy config-prod.sample.sh

-Replace the passwords and keys then run it in.
+Replace the passwords and keys then run it in using e.g. `./config-dev.sh`.
 This will create a deployemt for the atlas client

 Verify using